kubernetes/community/contributors/design-proposals/core-metrics-pipeline.md

 This design covers only the Core Metrics Pipeline.

 High level requirements for the design are as follows:
  - Do not break existing users.
-We should continue to provide the full summary API as an optional add-on.
-Once the monitoring pipeline is completed, the summary API will be provided by the monitoring pipeline, possibly through a stand-alone version of cAdvisor.
+We should continue to provide the full summary API as an optional add-on for the forseeable future.
+Once the monitoring pipeline is completed, the summary API, or a suitable replacement, will be provided by the monitoring pipeline, possibly through a stand-alone version of cAdvisor.
  - The kubelet collects the minimum possible number of metrics for complete portable kubernetes functionalities.
  - Metrics can be fetched "On Demand", giving the kubelet more up-to-date stats.